browserslist/browserslist-rs/README.md

 The tool like [Browserslist](https://github.com/browserslist/browserslist), but written in Rust.

+For the project status, please see [Project #1](https://github.com/g-plane/browserslist-rs/projects/1).

 ## Try it out

 Before trying this crate, you're required to get [Rust](https://www.rust-lang.org/) installed.